adrien-bon/bevy_ecs_tiled/README.md

 ```

 Please note that you should have the `map.tmx` file in your local `assets/` folder (as well as required dependencies, for instance associated tilesets).

-See the [examples](./examples/README.md) for more advanced use cases.

 ## Bevy Compatibility